 A structured assessment template gives you practical guidance.
 You can start working this into your activities straightaway or when needed, preparing your business for the near future.
-Run through our updated government guidelines on coronavirus too, for advice on how to ease your business out of lockdown.

 Here are a few of the key business areas where a thorough Covid-19 risk assessment should be considered:

 By definition, shops are built for visitors.
-Whether that’s customers, suppliers, salespeople, delivery services or employees, everyone’s needs should be factored in and kept safe accordingly.
+Whether that’s customers, suppliers, salespeople, delivery services, or employees, everyone’s needs should be factored in and kept safe accordingly.

-This kind of work is wide-ranging and includes people in construction, energy and utilities, forestry, street, highway and railway services, farming and agriculture, waste management and other infrastructure.
+This kind of work is wide-ranging and includes people in construction, energy and utilities, forestry, street, highway and railway services, farming and agriculture, waste management, and other infrastructure.

 Risk assessments will already be part of your day-to-day business life, but these should be reviewed against Covid-19 guidelines, and updated where necessary.

 Since the government’s relaxed rules on social distancing, it’s now up to the venue how you manage the risk.
 Along with managing ventilation, you might want to continue using NHS Test and Trace for customers (although it’s no longer a legal requirement).
 The government is also working with businesses that welcome large crowds (such as nightclubs) to use the NHS Covid Pass.